MartinKamenov/GoSport/README.md

 # GoSport
-### Application for arranging sport events using Android
+### Application for arranging sport events using Android.
+Users can find the events using Google maps, join and create teams.
+The app has it's own messenger in order to be completely seperated from Facebook.

 ## Google play
 Comming soon